-To begin with, pour about two tablespoons of syrup into a glass.
+To begin with, pour about two tablespoons of syrup into a tall glass.

-I am using exact measurements to get you started here but once you play with this recipe you may find you prefer more or less milk.
-I like less milk, my son likes more.
+I am using exact measurements to get you started here.
+But once you play with this recipe, you may find you prefer more or less milk.
+I like less milk, but my son likes more.

-There is no right or wrong way to make an egg cream written in the constitution of the Unted States of America so don’t let anyone try to convince you there is.
+There is no right or wrong way to make this drink written in the Constitution of the United States of America.
+So don’t let anyone try to convince you there is.

 Stir that up really well.

 Pictured are the bases for: chocolate, strawberry, and sugar-free caramel egg creams.

 Fill each glass the rest of the way with cold club soda or seltzer water.

 Take it slow as it will froth.
 But in the end, you’ll have the prerequisite foamy head.